The Royal Canin Dog Food Review: Tested & Evaluated 2023

 - Australian Owned: No.

-Flavour-wise, most dogs enjoy eating Royal Canin.
+Flavour-wise, our team of independent experts were quick to nore that most of their dogs enjoy eating Royal Canin.
 In fact, this brand prides itself in offering highly palatable food that even the pickiest of eaters can’t resist.
-Their small-dog line is especially successful at this, and many dog owners are thrilled their chihuahuas like this dry food.
+Their small-dog line is especially successful at this, and chihuahua dog parents were even thrilled that their dogs like this dry food.

-Of course, the wet food options -both canned and in pouches- are especially flavourful and meaty, perfect to offer a treat.
+Of course, the wet food options, both canned and in pouches, are especially flavourful and meaty, perfect to offer as a treat.

 In regards to its digestibility, most owners are happy with this brand and how it suits their dog’s digestion.
 However, keep in mind dogs with wheat or corn sensitivities won’t be able to eat this kibble.

-To understand the basic ingredients in any dog food, it’s important to look at the first 5 listed ingredients.
+To understand the basic ingredients in any dog food, our panel of experts share that it’s important to look at the first 5 listed ingredients.
 While Royal Canin has several recipes, after looking at a few it’s evident the first 5 ingredients stay somewhat consistent across the board.

 Among those first ingredients, we can find rice, maize, dehydrated poultry protein, poultry fat or animal fat, and wheat.
 It’s important to mention Royal Canin lists these ingredients in the order we mention, from largest to smallest in quantity.
 Taking into account these 5 ingredients are the basis of the food, the recipes don’t look especially good.

 The next most common ingredient is maize, also known as corn.
 This is a common tactic among pet food manufacturers: using a technical name to substitute an ingredient that has been controversial.
 Corn is used in dog food because it has a high caloric value, is relatively inexpensive and helps your pup feel full.
-Despite this, corn is harder to digest than animal proteins and should only be consumed in moderation.
+Despite this, our expert team note that corn is harder to digest than animal proteins and should only be consumed in moderation.

 This is the same thing that happens with wheat, another base ingredient in Royal Canin recipes.
 According to the AKC, wheat is the third most common food allergy source among dogs .
 In spite of what many believe, most dogs can eat grains of all kinds, including corn and wheat: